 Trail Companion Guide

-How to install, use, and prepare for the trail
+How to install, configure, use, and contribute to the Trail Companion

 ๐ต What is the Trail Companion?

 The Trail Companion is a free, GPS-enabled trail tool for riders on the Great Divide Mountain Bike Route.
-It runs in your phone's browser and can be installed to your home screen for quick access; including limited offline use in areas without mobile signal.
+It puts 270+ on-ride resources at your fingertips โ camping, lodging, bike shops, grocery, meals, water, and shuttle services โ filterable by category, searchable by name, and sorted by distance from your current position.
+It runs in your phone's browser and can be installed to your home screen for quick access, including limited offline use in areas without mobile signal.

 On a desktop or laptop, the Trail Companion displays inside a phone-shaped preview so you can explore the data and plan your route.
 It's designed to be used on a phone while riding.